Test Without Hardware

 Simulated Mode

 Simulated mode pretends to be a processor.
-It can show more varied result-table changes than loopback, but it is still not your real Helix.
+It can show more varied result-table changes than loopback, but it is still not your real processor.

 Use simulated mode when you want to test the workflow without hardware but still see fake preset and snapshot differences.